Automated Fact-Checking for Assisting Human Fact-Checkers: What Technology Currently Offers

 \section{What Technology Currently Offers}

 Fact-checking is not a straightforward or routine process.
-It requires a chain of steps that go from sensing media to spotting check-worthy claims all the way through to concluding whether the claim is true, partially-true, false, misleading or perhaps impossible to judge.
-Figure~\ref{fig:clef-pipeline} shows a prototypical fact-checking pipeline (partially derived from~\cite{clef-checkthat-lncs:2020}).
-Below, we discuss each of the boxes in that figure.
+It requires a chain of steps that go from sensing media and spotting check-worthy claims all the way through to concluding whether the claim is true, partially-true, false, misleading, or perhaps impossible to judge.
+Figure~\ref{fig:clef-pipeline} shows a typical fact-checking pipeline, partially derived from~\cite{ECIR2020:CLEF}.
+Below, we discuss each step in this pipeline.